lczmdr/drools-monitor/README.md

-JBoss Drools monitoring
+JBoss Drools monitor
 =======================

-The goal of this project is to create an embbedable framework to monitor JBoss Drools knowledge bases and sessions using JMX, and that can be integrated into a webapp or a standalone application.
+The goal of this project is to create an embbedable framework to obtain metrics and monitor JBoss Drools knowledge bases and sessions using JMX.
 As a proof of concept in this repository you can also find a minimal Eclipse RCP application using the drools-monitoring project.

 Current features
 ----------------